sinayanaik/ros_control/readme.md

   - Launches RViz with the provided configuration
   - Ensures only one robot_state_publisher is running

-## End Effector Path Visualization in RViz
+## End Effector Path Visualization and Data Logging

-- The `trajectory_effort_publisher.py` node publishes a red sphere marker at the end effector (gripper) position in real time.
-- Each marker is visible for 5 seconds, creating a fading trail that shows the recent path of the end effector.
+- The `trajectory_effort_publisher.py` node publishes a red sphere marker at the gripper in RViz, creating a fading trail (5 seconds) that shows the recent path of the end effector.
-- This allows you to visually track the trajectory followed by the robot's gripper in RViz.
-- **New:** When you stop the node with Ctrl+C, it will automatically plot the joint data and the 3D end effector trajectory from the most recent CSV file—no need to run a separate plotting command.
+- When you stop the node with Ctrl+C, it automatically saves joint and gripper data to a CSV in the `joint_data/` directory at the workspace root, and pops up two plots:
-- To see the trail and plot:
+  - Joint state plot (positions, velocities, efforts)
+  - 3D gripper trajectory plot
+- No separate plotting command is needed.

+## Usage

-  1. Launch the simulation and RViz as above.
+1. **Launch simulation and RViz:**
-  2. Run the trajectory publisher:
    ```bash
-     ros2 run robot_motion trajectory_effort_publisher.py
-     ```
-  3. In RViz, add a Marker display for `/gripper_position_marker` if not already present.
-  4. When you press Ctrl+C to stop the node, the plots will appear automatically.

-- The marker trail will update in real time as the robot moves, with each marker fading out after 5 seconds.

-## Usage (Updated)

-1. Launch Gazebo and RViz together:
-   ```bash
    ros2 launch robot_description robot.launch.py
    ```
-2. Start the controllers:
+2. **Start controllers:**
    ```bash
    ros2 launch robot_controller controllers.launch.py
    ```
-3. Run the desired trajectory publisher:
+3. **Run trajectory publisher:**
    - Position-based:
      ```bash
      ros2 run robot_motion trajectory_publisher.py